-Besides the famous baking soda, Epsom salt is another miraculous product.
+Besides the famous baking soda which has many uses in traditional medicine, gardening, kitchen, and many other fields, Epsom salt is another miraculous product.

 What is Epsom salt?

-Epsom salt is a mineral compound of magnesium sulfate (MgSO4) and it’s found in transparent crystals that looks very similar with salt.
+Epsom salt is a mineral compound of magnesium sulfate (MgSO4) and it’s found in transparent crystals that look very similar with the salt we use in our kitchens.

 The name “Epsom salt” has its origins from the place from where it is extracted – Epsom, England.

-Even though it’s called “Epsom salt” and looks very much like salt, it’s not actually salt at all, but a distinctive natural mineral compound.
+Even though it’s called “Epsom salt” and looks very much like regular salt, it’s not actually salt, but a distinctive natural mineral compound.
 Just like table salt, the Epsom salt is water-soluble.

-Because of its high concentration of magnesium and sulfate, Epsom salt has numerous uses as a natural remedy, but it’s also very popular in gardening.
+Because of its high concentration of magnesium and sulfate, Epsom salt has numerous uses as a natural remedy and it is often used in therapeutic baths.

-The Epsom salt is sold by several different brands.
-Usually, you can find it in most pharmacies and groceries, or can easily order it from Amazon or any other online stores.
+The Epsom salt is sold by many different brands.
+Usually, you can find it in most pharmacies and grocery stores, or can simply order it from Amazon.

 Some packages might contain additional substances and are recommended for agriculture or other activities.
-Only the products that are labeled “USP” are recommended for human use (make sure you always read the label).
+Only the products that are labeled “USP” are recommended for human use so make sure you always read the label.

 Uses and Benefits of Epsom For Plants & Garden